plinder-org/plinder/docs/dataset.md

 - `annotation_table.parquet`: Lists all systems and their annotations.
 - `annotation_table_nonredundant.parquet`: Subset of systems without redundant systems.
+- `entry_biounit_chains.parquet`: One row per biological-assembly chain instance, recording its source asymmetric ID and whether it is a receptor, ligand, or water chain.
+System membership is subtracted from these rows at reconstruction time to select optional "other" chains; full assembly membership is not repeated on every ligand row.
 - `entry_chains.parquet`: One row per protein or nucleic-acid receptor chain, including its normalized `chain_receptor_type`.
 Protein rows also carry the entity, holo partition flag, and UniProt mappings used to construct the Foldseek/MMseqs sub-databases; nucleic-acid rows are never submitted to similarity search.
 - `entry_sources.parquet`: One row per PDB entry recording the exact source mmCIF major and minor revision used during ingest.
 This is normalized entry metadata and is not repeated on ligand rows.